Headache After A Car Accident Lawyers in Chicago, IL

 Victims of car accidents often suffer from post-traumatic headaches.
 Sometimes these headaches persist for weeks and months.

-If you or a loved one have been involved in an auto accident in Chicago and now suffer from persistent headaches, Willens Injury Law Offices will help you understand your legal rights and options.
+If you or a loved one have been involved in an auto accident in Chicago and now suffer from persistent headaches, Willens & Baez will help you understand your legal rights and options.

 Headaches are one of the most common, and among the most disabling, injuries people experience after car accidents.
 The headaches that people experience after an auto accident are known as post-traumatic headaches, because they start after a traumatic event such as a car crash.
 The victim can start experiencing these headaches immediately after the crash, or they may begin hours or even days after the crash as the brain undergoes some changes following the trauma.